mineralmink/newfeed/Readme.md

 webdrivermanager firefox chrome --linkpath /usr/local/bin
  ```

-<p>To run this test, please go to the test.robot directory and run this command.</p>
+<p>To run this test, please go to the project directory (test.robot directory) and run this command.</p>

 `robot test.robot`